VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/merchandise-management/items/creating-editing-deleting-a-product.md

 ## Creating a Product with Variations sample

-There is a product in the sample "Apple" store "apple ipod shuffle"В where you can pick color and size options.
+There is a product in the sample "Apple" store "apple ipod shuffle" where you can pick color and size options.

 Below is described the way to do such a product.